GPU Infrastructure for 3D Rendering

 **3. Render Farms**

-Render Farms supplies the GPU computational power for 3D jobs submitted via Pictor Network.
+Render Farms supplies the GPU compute power for 3D jobs submitted via Pictor Network.
 They provide rendering services, including hardware resources and software resources.
 By integrating with Pictor Network, they enable Creators to access their resources through a unified platform.

 **4. Checker Nodes**